whipowill/d2-plugy-qol/Guides/Network.md

 # D2QOL | Network

 PlugY disables Battle.net options in the game as a protective measure against getting your CD keys banned.
 The only remaining networking option for PlugY players is to host and join our own ``TCP/IP`` games.

-To facilitate this, I've created a ZeroTier network that allows us to share a local network and easily join each others games.
+To facilitate this, I've created a ZeroTier network for D2 players that allows us to share a local network and easily join each others games.
+This method avoids the pitfalls of port forwarding and the other networking problems that often plague ``TCP/IP`` games.
+All you have to do is install and connect to the ZeroTier network and everything will work, regardless of our router configuration.

 ## Setup